 - Breaches of fiduciary relationships, such as the misuse of a power of attorney or the abuse of guardianship duties, resulting in the unauthorized appropriation, sale, or transfer of property; - Unauthorized taking of personal assets; - Misappropriation, misuse, or transfer of funds belonging to a vulnerable adult from a personal or joint account; or - o Intentional or negligent failure to effectively use a vulnerable adult's income and assets for the necessities required for that person's support and maintenance. - "Further Harm" is defined as a vulnerable adult who is expected to suffer ill effects from additional or continued maltreatment(s) of second-party abuse, neglect, exploitation or self-neglect without the provision of services directed towards abating such maltreatment.
-The potential for further harm will be inferred by the closure of a report as a "vulnerable adult in need of services" (self-neglect) or a "second party" investigation closed with one or more maltreatment findings or indicators AND the protective investigator's initial assessment of risk of the victim is "high." - "Ill effects of neglect" exist when a protective investigator determines that a vulnerable adult is suffering some degree of harm or injury or that there is a reasonable expectation of harm or injury directly resulting from second party or self-neglect as defined in 415.102 (15), F.S.. - "Intake Entity" is defined as the agency to which the Department of Children and Families sends Adult Protective Services referrals.
+The potential for further harm will be inferred by the closure of a report as a "vulnerable adult in need of services" (self-neglect) or a "second party" investigation closed with one or more maltreatment findings or indicators AND the protective investigator's initial assessment of risk of the victim is "high." - "Ill effects of neglect" exist when a protective investigator determines that a vulnerable adult is suffering some degree of harm or injury or that there is a reasonable expectation of harm or injury directly resulting from second party or self-neglect as defined in 415.102 (15), F.S.. - "Intake Entity" is defined as the agency to which DCF sends APS referrals.
 There may be more than one intake entity in a county.
-Each Planning and Service Area's Aging and Disability Resource Center/Aging Resource Center/Area Agency on Aging (ADRC/ARC/AAA) determines which agency(ies) will be the intake entity(ies) for Adult Protective

-- Services referrals in each county in their Planning and Service Area.

-ADRCs/ARCs/AAAs acting as the intake entity are responsible for notifying and transferring the appropriate documentation to the ADRC/ARC/AAA designated Community Care for the Elderly case management agency when services are needed. - "Neglect," as defined in s.
+Each Planning and Service Area's (PSA) Aging and Disability Resource Center/Aging Resource Center (ADRC)/AAA determines which agency will be the intake entity for APS referrals in each county in their PSA.
+ADRCs/ARCs/AAAs acting as the intake entity are responsible for notifying and transferring the appropriate documentation to the ADRC/ARC/AAA designated CCE case management agency when services are needed.

+- "Neglect," as defined in s.
 415.102 (15) F.S., means the failure or omission on the part of the caregiver or vulnerable adult to provide the care, supervision, and services necessary to maintain the physical and mental health of the vulnerable adult, including, but not limited to, food, clothing, medicine, shelter, supervision, and medical services, which a prudent person would consider essential for the well-being of a vulnerable adult.
 The term "neglect" also means the failure of a caregiver or vulnerable adult to make a reasonable effort to protect a vulnerable adult from abuse, neglect, or exploitation by others.
 "Neglect" is repeated conduct or a single incident of carelessness, which produces or could reasonably be expected to result in serious physical or psychological injury or a substantial risk of death. - "Protective services," as defined in s.
 415.102 (20) F.S., means services to protect a vulnerable adult from further occurrences of abuse, neglect, or exploitation.
 Such services may include, but are not limited to, protective supervision, placement, and in-home and community-based services. - "Protective supervision," as defined in s.
-415.102 (21) F.S., means those services arranged for or implemented by the Department of Children and Families to protect vulnerable adults from further occurrences of abuse, neglect, or exploitation. - "Signed Consent Form" is a consent form titled "Provision of Voluntary Adult Protective Services" (Form #CF-AA 1112).
+415.102 (21) F.S., means those services arranged for or implemented by the DCF to protect vulnerable adults from further occurrences of abuse, neglect, or exploitation. - "Signed Consent Form" is a consent form titled "Provision of Voluntary Adult Protective Services" (Form #CF-AA 1112).
 This form is distinct from the Capacity to Consent Form.
 A copy of the signed Provision of Voluntary Adult Protective Services consent form is provided to the intake entity as part of the referral packet if the vulnerable adult lacks the capacity to consent and consent was provided by the caregiver or guardian.